-- When a contributor submits an article for review, this plugin sends an email to the approvers so they can Approve the artical.
-The email also contains a link to edit the post, so approvers can make needed changes to the post.
+- When a contributor submits an article for review, this plugin sends an email to the approvers so they can Approve the article.
+The email also contains a link to edit the post so that approvers can make needed changes to the post.

 - When an article is approved, the article contributor gets an email saying that his/her article has been approved and published.
-If the article is approved and scheduled, then the contributor gets an email saying that the article has been scheduled and the publishing date also be shown.
-The contributor also gets the name of the article appover.
+If the article is approved and scheduled, then the contributor gets an email saying that the article has been scheduled, and the publishing date also is shown.
+The contributor also gets the name of the article approved.

 - When the contributor’s article changes to “draft” from “pending”, the contributor gets an email saying that his/her article has been changed to “draft” and gives him/her a link to edit the post and re-submit it.

 Another great plugin for guest blogging.
 This plugin can be used with “Peter’s Collaboration Emails” plugin.
 This plugin adds a “Note” area on the post edit page at right-side.
 This plugin lets contributor and approver to put notes to the article.
 Suppose, if a contributor writes a tutorial and does not add screenshots, then the approver can make a note saying “Add the screenshot.”
 So, the contributor understands it and adds screenshots.
 This plugin makes collaboration between contributor and approver more simple and easier!